mratsim/weave/rfcs/multithreading_apis.md

 If a `Flowvar` is created and awaited within the same procedure, the `Flowvar` MAY use heap allocation elision as an optimization to reduce heap allocation.

 At a `sync` statement, the current thread SHOULD participate in running the executor tasks.
-The current thread MAY choose to only take tasks that the awaited `Flowvar` depends on.
+The current thread MAY choose to only process tasks that the awaited `Flowvar` depends on to optimize latency.

 #### Awaiting multiple futures [UNSPECIFIED]